Tips & Trick

 The drawer fronts were designed to be slightly wider, concealing the blocking at the ends of the workbench for a clean, finished look.

-See more 🎁: DIY Pull-Out Trash and Recycling Bins: A Step-by-Step Guide
+See more 🎁: Build Your Own DIY Room Divider: A Simple Guide

 Workbench Apron Assembly Drawer Assembly 3Workbench Apron Assembly Drawer Assembly 3